Elizabeth Gould Davis: The First Sex

 Davis had originally intended The First Sex to be "a short essay on wrongs towards women" inspired by the death of her sister in 1968.
 As she researched, she learned more about historical periods when women were in charge, and about subsequent anti-women prejudices.
 She argued that congenital killers and criminals have two Y chromosomes, that men say they don't mind women being successful but require femininity when feminine qualities work against success, and that a matriarchy should replace the existing patriarchy.
 Prof. Ginette Castro criticized Davis' position as grounded "in the purest female chauvinism."

-Davis committed suicide on July 30, 1974, by shooting herself.
+Davis died by suicide on July 30, 1974, by shooting herself.
 According to feminist author Andrea Dworkin, Davis' suicide was largely impacted by the rape she underwent a few years prior in 1971, as well as the cancer she suffered from.
 Her papers are held by the Charles E. Young Research Library at UCLA.